 I also research print practices and history of the book.
 I received funding from the Printing Historical Society in 2016-17 to investigate how and why printers copied each others works during the French Wars of Religion.
 This project led to a bigger project, funded by a British Academy Small Grant, looking at printing piracy during the French Wars of Religion.
+In 2019, I was awarded the Newberry Library Center for Renaissance Studies Fellowship to undertake research into the evolution of pamphlet design in early modern France.
 I have also edited a collection of essays on International Exchange in the European Book World with Matthew McLean at the University of St Andrews.

 I welcome enquiries from students wishing to pursue research in the following fields:

 - early modern printing, book production and use

 - the cultural impact of the Reformation

 - early modern French cultural, social or political history

 If you are interested in working in these or connected areas, please email me a 500 word outline of your proposed topic and a copy of your CV.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - Bibliographical Society (elected)

 - Renaissance Society of America

 - Society for the Study of French History